lisbethmarianne/lisbethmarianne.github.io/_posts/2015-11-24-sinatra-members.markdown

 image:  /assets/sinatramembers_2015-11-24.png
 date:   2015-11-24 18:24:49 +0100
 categories: Ruby Sinatra PostgreSQL Heroku
 description: This little Sinatra App was inspired by the Webapps for Beginners book by the Ruby Monstas.
 At the time I was doing this, the Ruby Monstas decided to get everyone to Eurucamp, a ruby conference in Potsdam.
-So I made this App into a list of participant of Eurucamp 2015.
+So I made this App into a list of participants of Eurucamp 2015.
 ---
 This little [Sinatra][sinatra] App was inspired by the [Webapps for Beginners][rubymonstas-webapps] book by the Ruby Monstas.
 I was the first to test this new book and I really loved it.
 Being able to put something out on the world wide web was and still is a really great feeling.

 ![sinatra members screenshot](/assets/sinatramembers_2015-11-24.png)

 At the time I was doing this, the Ruby Monstas decided to get everyone to [Eurucamp][eurucamp], a ruby conference in Potsdam.
-So I made this App into a list of participant of Eurucamp 2015.
+So I made this App into a list of participants of Eurucamp 2015.
 You can add new participants, edit their names or delete them.
 Pretty simple.

 Later I thought I should have this app so that the storage of the members is not a plain text file but a database.
 I went for PostgeSQL because that's the one heroku is using.